How to grow carrots

 All about carrots

 The carrot (Daucus carota) has been around for quite a while.
-In fact, we’ve been growing carrots to eat since at least the 16th century.
-Originally, carrots were purple or yellow-skinned, and orange carrots only appeared around the 17th century.
+We’ve been growing carrots to eat since at least the 16th century, and originally, carrots were purple or yellow-skinned, and orange carrots only appeared around the 17th century.

 The orange colour, which comes from a pigment called beta-carotene, is converted by our bodies into vitamin A which helps boost our vision and immune systems.
 Tasty and healthy – what more could you ask from a vegetable?